Amit-Gupta26/BlueComm/README.md

 A bunch of class to help you to deal with bluetooth on android.

 ## Disclam
-- This project is stil under developpement.
+- This project is still under development.
+It's not yet use in production and it's not yet ready for production.
-- item
+- This project was developped to use with
 - item

 ## License